 Chapter 3772-13 Advertising

-(A) As used in this chapter, the term "advertisement" shall mean any notice or communication to the public or any information concerning the gaming-related business of a casino operator licensee or applicant through broadcasting, publication or any other means of dissemination, including electronic dissemination.
+(A) As used in rules adopted by the commission, the term "advertisement" shall mean any notice or communication to the public or any information concerning the gaming-related business of a casino operator through broadcasting, publication or any other means of dissemination, including electronic dissemination.
 Promotional activities as described in rule 3772-13-03 of the Administrative Code are also considered "advertisements" for purposes of this chapter.

-(B) As used in this chapter, the term "direct advertisement" shall mean any advertisement as described in paragraph (A) of this rule that is disseminated to a specific individual or individuals.
+(B) As used in rules adopted by the commission, the term "direct advertisement" shall mean any advertisement as described in paragraph (A) of this rule that is disseminated to a specific individual or individuals.

 (2) Fail to clearly and conspicuously specify and state any material conditions or limiting factors;